freenas/freenas-docs/userguide/snippets/wizard.rst

 (e.g. **not** :file:`data` or :file:`truenas`).
 #endif truenas

-Next, decide if the pool should provide disk redundancy, and if so, which type.
+Decide if the pool should provide disk redundancy, and if so, which type.
 The :ref:`ZFS Primer` discusses RAIDZ redundancy in more detail.
 If you prefer to make a more complex configuration, click the "Exit" button to close the "Wizard" and instead use :ref:`Volume Manager`.

-The following redundancy types are available:
+These redundancy types are available:

 * **Automatic:** automatically creates a mirrored, RAIDZ1, or RAIDZ2
   pool, depending upon the number of disks.
 If you prefer to control